On the rate of convergence in quenched Voronoi percolation: Introduction

 \subsection{Outline of the paper}

 The remainder of this paper is organized as follows.
 In Section~\ref{Comparison}, we establish some lemmas that will allow us to pass between the two models.
 In Section~\ref{s:crossing}, we discuss the box-crossing property for Poisson Voronoi percolation on which our work builds.
 In Section~\ref{ArmRevealment}, we provide the first of the two main pillars that our argument builds, and provide a bound on the sum of influences squared via the analysis of an algorithm with low revealment.
 In Section~\ref{EfronStein}, we provide the second pillar, deducing a bound on the deviations of $\P(H_R|\eta)$ from its mean via the bound on the sum of influences squared and an exponential inequality improving upon~\eqref{eq:efronstein}.

-In Section~\ref{ImprovedResult}, we first prove a preliminary version of Theorem~\ref{thm:optimized} for rectangles $R'\subseteq R$ that are contained strictly within $R$, and in Section~\ref{s:boundary}, we prove a preliminary version of Theorem~\ref{thm:optimized} for arbitrary $R'\subseteq R'$.
+In Section~\ref{ImprovedResult}, we first prove a preliminary version of Theorem~\ref{thm:optimized} for rectangles $R'\subseteq R$ that are contained strictly within $R$, and in Section~\ref{s:boundary}, we prove a preliminary version of Theorem~\ref{thm:optimized} for arbitrary $R'\subseteq R$.
 It is not essential to first consider rectangles in the bulk of $R$ in Section~\ref{ImprovedResult}, and then arbitrary rectangles in Section~\ref{s:boundary}, but we believe that it will make the presentation easier to follow.
-Finally, in Section~\ref{s:optimized}, we complete the proof of Theorem~\ref{thm:optimized} as a corollary of the result obtained in Section~\ref{s:boundary}.
+In Section~\ref{s:optimized}, we complete the proof of Theorem~\ref{thm:optimized} as a corollary of the result obtained in Section~\ref{s:boundary}.
+Finally, in Section~\ref{sec:poptimized} we prove Theorem~\ref{thm:poptimized}, the analogous result in the Poisson version of the model.